data-and-design/data-and-design.github.io/classes/4871/course-logistics.md

 - Practice active listening – be attentive and be engaged
 - Ask questions – there are no dumb questions
 - Comment, build on, or clarify others’ contributions
-- Visit the instructor in office hours to chat, ask questions, or give feedback
 - Only use technology devices when it’s relevant to course activities
 - Maintain professional interactions with community members, including showing up to meetings on times, sharing project feedback, and following through on shared commitments